At a Glance: Best Reloading Scales

 - Higher grain capacity – Some digital scales can weigh up to 2000 grains, whilst manual scales typically have a 300 to 1000 grain capacity.

-What To Consider Before Purchasing A Digital Powder Scale
+What To Consider Before Purchasing A Reloading Scale

 While you can still find traditional mechanical scales, the majority of the top powder scales for reloading on the market today are digital.
 If you are transitioning from mechanical to digital scales, or you’re new to reloading your ammunition, there are certain things you should take into account before making a purchase.
 Here are 3 factors you should consider before you buy.